eirikt/default-webapp-elm-now/README.md

 Then:
 1. Install [Node.js][node] (The package manager tool, _npm_, is included).

-   While at it&mdash;update npm (which release cycle is more frequent than Node.js'):
+   While at it&mdash;update npm (npm's release cycle is more frequent than Node.js'):
    ```bash
    npm install npm@latest --global
    ```